Rise to Success: Career Highlights of Bradley Beal

 On March 14, 2018, Bradley Beal scored 34 points in a 125–124 double-overtime win over the Boston Celtics.

-On October 20, 2018, Bradley Beal scored 32 points and broke Washington's franchise record for most three-pointers in a career, surpassing Gilbert Arenas with his 869th three-pointer during the fourth quarter in a 117–113 loss to the Toronto Raptors.
+On October 20, 2018, Bradley Beal scored 32 points, going 6 for 11 on three-pointers, in a 117–113 loss to the Toronto Raptors.
+He broke Washington's franchise record for most three-pointers in a career, surpassing Gilbert Arenas (868) by making his 869th during the fourth quarter.

-In April 2019, Bradley Beal became the first player in Wizards franchise history with 2,000 points, 400 rebounds, and 400 assists in a season.
-He also became the first player in franchise history to average at least 25 points, five rebounds, and five assists, while appearing in all 82 games for the second consecutive season.
+In April 2019, Bradley Beal became the first player in franchise history with 2,000 points, 400 rebounds and 400 assists in a season.
+He also became the first player in Wizards franchise history to average at least 25 points, five rebounds and five assists, while appearing in all 82 games for the second consecutive season.

 On October 17, 2019, Bradley Beal signed a two-year contract extension worth a maximum of $72 million to remain with the Wizards.